 Let’s look at the numbers and how much percent each individual made.

-Able invested Rs.150 and got Rs.2706 at his retirement and made an annual profit of 7.50% CAGR which was already promised to him.
+- Able invested Rs.150 in a Fixed Deposit Account and got Rs.2706 at his retirement and made an annual profit of 7.50% CAGR which was already promised to him.

-Charlie invested Rs.133 in gold purchasing 1gm of 24k and now the value of this gold is Rs.3800.
+- Charlie invested Rs.133 in Gold purchasing 1 gram of 24k quality and now the value of this gold is Rs.3800.

-Dino invested highest which was Rs.230 to grab 100gm of sterling silver which is worth Rs.4600 now.
+- Dino invested highest which was Rs.230 to grab 100 gram of sterling silver which is worth Rs.4600 now.

 He got a whopping amount of Rs.40560 at the retirement.
 Had he invested a little more for ex.
 Rs.258 then he would have got Rs.81,120.